 After all the swag I got from True Lemon, I thought what a perfect way to pack in all the chocolate citrus loving in one bowl of oats without harming a single pulp laden fruit in the process?!
 Okay so maybe along the lines an orange or two was sacrificed but not by my hands.Print

 Chocolate and fruit goes together like peanut butter and cabbage.
 Or peanut butter and jelly for you simple folks.
-Now I’m off to get some work done, more giving, and an hour in the insane asylum for a workout.
 See you on Christmas!!

 Is all your Christmas shopping done?